-Before being appointed, all members of the Management Board with voting rights are assessed based on five eligibility guidelines to guarantee their independence when exercising their mandate.
+Before being appointed, all members of the Management Board with voting rights are assessed based on six guidelines for exclusion to guarantee their independence when exercising their mandate9.

-$^{\rm 8}$ See Recital 98 and Article 86 of the REACH Regulation.
+8 See Recital 98 and Article 86 of the REACH Regulation.

 This is without prejudice to the three members of the Management Board without voting rights appointed by the Commission from interested parties pursuant to Article 79(1) of the REACH Regulation.